josikie/UAS-Microservice-CRUD-API-PL-SQL-UNSIA/README.md

    ```
    \c microservice
    ```
-6. It's time to run our rest api.
+### It's time to run our REST API.
 On the previous git bash terminal we opened, type this command one by one:
    ```
    export FLASK_APP=flaskr
    ```